 Execution is key

 At the end of the day, what matters is the extent which the processes are followed.
 Ensure that managers and leads are well-versed with the processes, so that they can push for them to be followed.
-Have the right consequences in place to make sure there is sufficient motivation for employees to follow the processes, even if it is the less simple path to take at times.
+Have the right consequences in place to make sure there is sufficient motivation for employees to follow the processes.
+This applies even if it is the less simple path to take at times.
 Build in system driven prompts and reminders that make it difficult for employees to ignore the processes.
 Combined with clearly communicating the need for every process, these steps will go a long way in helping the employees stay encouraged to abide by them.

 The processes must be uniformly applicable